 How Much Inositol Should You Take for Fertility Support?

-Typical recommendations for myo-inositol supplementation for fertility are 2000 to 4000 mg daily with 100 mg of DCI daily.
+Typical recommendations20 for myo-inositol supplementation for fertility are 2000 to 4000 mg daily with 100 mg of DCI daily.
 These amounts are designed to match the ratio in your body.
 They’re also the amount of each inositol you’ll find in our Myoinositol Plus, with additional nutrient and herb support with PCOS in mind.

 Most of the research on inositol for fertility focuses on myo-inostiol.
 You want your supplement ratios to match physiological proportions in the body or about 40:1 MI to DCI.
-A study that used DCI for fertility found that the more DCI was given, the more egg quality went down.
+A study21 that used DCI for fertility found that the more DCI was given, the more egg quality went down.

 The myo-inositol levels in the ovaries are higher than in other tissues.
 Taking too much d-chiro inositol could upset your natural ratios and impact your fertility.